Welcome to today's edition of the Rush 24-7 podcast.

 Bush quit after playing 24 times.

-You know, just it's not right me out there playing golf in the middle of war in Iraq.
+You know, just not right me out there playing golf in the middle of war in Iraq.

 So Obama happily cuts off the trip, doesn't go over there.

-Now I understand you can't take off going north and east.
+Now, I understand you can't take off going north and east.

-What's to stop them from taking off and launching South and West?
+What's to stop them from taking off and launching south and west?

-I have a couple friends over there who can't get back to America.
+Now, I have a couple friends over there who can't get back to America.

 Well, Rush, because they, you know, the whole system's very involved.